Skip to main content

 Focusing sights on the horizon, Canvasea sees smooth sailing towards new international business prospects.

 When Stanley Wu, Co-Founder of Canvasea Interiors Inc., was invited to CGLCC’s 2022 Las Vegas Trade Mission, he was surprised by the offer.
-Even though Canvasea has been a CGLCC Certified Supplier for two years, he was not aware of all the opportunities this provides to LGBT+ owned companies.
+Even though Canvasea has been a CGLCC Certified Supplier for two years, he was not aware of all the opportunities this provides to 2SLGBTQI+ owned companies.
 These include, among other benefits, exposure to unique purchasing opportunities and contracts with larger international corporations through the Global Program.

 The CGLCC, in partnership with the Trade Commissioner Service of Canada, sent 13 businesses to the 2022 NGLCC International Business & Leadership Conference in August.
 Small companies such as Canvasea were able to connect on a more direct level with some of the largest names in US and international business.